Trump's worst enemy as he kicks off his re-election bid may be himself

 But as has been the case since early in his first presidential run, Trump can count on unflinching support from a loyal base that is more than willing to take on anyone who stands in his way — whether that means Democrats or wavering Republicans.
 Many of them cast him as their champion in almost epic terms.

-"I think he's doing good," Trump voter Kitty Klipstine of Dayton, Ohio, said in an interview for Hardball's "The Deciders," which will air on MSNBC at 10 p.m.
-ET Monday.
+"I think he's doing good," Trump voter Kitty Klipstine of Dayton, Ohio, said in an interview for Hardball's "The Deciders," which aired on MSNBC on Monday.
 "It's just he's fighting Congress, fighting both parties, really, which is a shame because the Republicans should back him all the way."

 Like Klipstine, Roger Carey of Ankeny, Iowa, is proud of the job Trump has done and sees any shortcomings as a function of the resistance he's met in Washington.